 Followed by economic reforms and the opening-up in the 1980s, China fully embraced globalisation and hyper-industrialisation.
 It quickly transformed itself into “the world factory”, producing mass consumer products designed in other countries and manufactured at low cost.

 “KĀIWÙ.
-Art and Design from China” brings together diversified views and questions, such as how traditional objects evolved, its different functions and specific production techniques; shedding light on both contemporary and futuristic lifestyles.
+Art and Design from China” brings together diversified views and questions, such as how traditional objects evolved into Chinese design, their different functions and specific production techniques; shedding light on both contemporary and futuristic lifestyles.